 Considering the range of side effects that seem to accompany certain blood pressure medications, it is little wonder that many people would like to find natural ways to treat their hypertension.
 Meditation and slow, relaxed breathing can help.
 But there are also a number of beverages that can lower blood pressure.
 One of our favorites is a beautiful bright red tea made from hibiscus flowers.

 Q. Is there a tea that helps lower high blood pressure?

 A. The most promising option is tea made from the dried blossoms of Hibiscus sabdariffa.
 Most people find its tart flavor tasty.
 In Mexico and Spanish-speaking parts of the Caribbean, this tea is served chilled and dubbed “agua de jamaica.”

 A review of the research showed that both animal and human studies indicate a blood-pressure lowering effect (Fitoterapia, Mar., 2013).
 Two or three cups a day seem to provide a therapeutic dose.

-Other beverages can also help control blood pressure, including beet juice, grape juice, kefir (fermented milk) and pomegranate juice.
-We are sending you our Guide to Blood Pressure Treatment so you can learn more about these and other non-drug approaches to combatting hypertension.
+In addition to this lovely red tea, there are other beverages that may also help control blood pressure, including beet juice, grape juice, kefir (fermented milk) and pomegranate juice.
+We are sending you our Guide to Blood Pressure Treatment so you can learn more about these and other non-drug approaches to combating hypertension.